nogibjj/706_Week12_YL/README.md

 ## Project environment

 * Use codespace for scripting
-* Container built in `devcontainers` and virtual environment activated via `requirements.txt`
+* Container built in `devcontainers` and virtual environment activated via `requirements.txt`, install MLflow.
 * To run the code, use the command `python main.py` in the terminal

+## Main steps

+* `main.py` loads the diabetes dataset and extract the target and features.
+Then it runs a linear regression for `outcome` prediction.
+* Run `mlflow ui` to open the UI and view model histories and test accuracies.
+* Models and artifacts are saved in `mlrun` folder.